GeoLarryLai/pyTopoComplexity/JOSS/paper.rmd

 # Acknowledgements

-The development of **pyTopoComplexity** is a part of collactive effort within the [Landslide subteam](https://cascadiacopeshub.org/team-1-landslides/) of the
-[Cascadia Coastlines and Peoples Hazards Research Hub (Cascadia CoPes Hub)](https://cascadiacopeshub.org), which is supported by funds from the
-National Science Foundation Award ([#2103713](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2103713&HistoricalAwards=false)).
-We express special thanks to
-Dr. Eulogio Pardo-Igúzquiza who shared his Fortran code for fractal dimension analysis used in his work @PardoIguzquiza2022b, which greatly inspired the development of **pyfracd.py** module.

 The development of **pyTopoComplexity** is part of a collaborative effort within the [Landslide subteam](https://cascadiacopeshub.org/team-1-landslides/) of the
 [Cascadia Coastlines and Peoples Hazards Research Hub (Cascadia CoPes Hub)](https://cascadiacopeshub.org), funded by the National Science Foundation Award ([#2103713](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2103713&HistoricalAwards=false)).
 We extend special thanks to Dr. Eulogio Pardo-Igúzquiza, who generously shared his Fortran code for fractal dimension analysis used in his work